 We fished two fast runs without getting a hit.
 Knowing we were short on time, Ryan and I passed up the last few bends to reach the confluence with enough light to fish hard for a couple hours.

 I swung a white Slumpbuster on a 9’ 5wt rod lined with an OPST Commando head and sink tip.
 After a long winter watching fishing videos, I was excited about using single hand Skagit and trout Spey techniques that are all the rage amongst trout hounds.
-Ryan was testing a Scott 10’ 6wt with a tan flesh fly due to some good intel we got from Red Beard Anglers.
+Ryan was testing a Scott 10’ 6wt with a tan flesh fly due to some good intel we got earlier in the day.

 Ryan hooked up first and landed his first rainbow of the season.
 We don’t measure our catch so I’ll just say it was a typical early season Susitna tributary trout, a little on the thin side.
 This fish was ready to start gorging on smolts, sculpins, and leeches after a long winter under the Susitna’s ice.